10 Powerful Benefits of Berberine Make It the Best Supplement for Health

 Interestingly, one of the signs of metabolic syndrome is large waist circumference.
 It is an indicator of abdominal obesity or "belly fat", packed around your vital organs.
 People with "apple" shapes are more at risk for illness and death than those with "pear-shapes".

 Belly fat is dangerous.
 It is not just padding under the skin.
 It includes visceral fat inside your abdomen and surrounding your internal organs.
+It is worth mentioning here is the calculation of BMI is not the same as body fat.
 Even if you have a normal body weight, belly fat increases your risk of: